LenAnderson/DestinyRPG-Bot/README.md

   - **Take Cover At (% max health)** If your health goes below this percentage of max health you take cover.
   - **Run Away At (% max health)** If your health goes below this percentage of max health you run away from the fight.

+## Contributing / Development
+**Only ever make changes to the files inside the `src` directory.** The top file `DestinyBot.user.js` will be overwritten as soon as something changes.

+The files inside `src` are combined into `DestinyBot.user.js` with the [UserscriptWatcher](https://github.com/LenAnderson/UserscriptWatcher) script.

 # That's it.
 Enjoy.